MJKWoolnough/ics/README.md

 }
 ```

-URI contains a reference to another piece of data
+URI contains a reference to another piece of data.

 #### type UTCOffset